iorodeo/rodeostat_featherwing_example/README.md

 Example firmware and host pc software demonstrating how to use the rodeostat featherwing potentiostat.

-* host: contains host pc software example
+* host: contains host pc software example (Python3, python-serial, numpy, matplotlib)
 * device: contains the device firmware example